-A Rolex Daytona is something we all would love to own, don’t get us wrong, but it’s not exactly the most practical watch for, say, doing a spot of gardening, or playing with the kids at the weekend.
-What you need is what’s referred to in the watch community as a “beater” – a solid everyday ticker that can handle a scrape or two and still look handsome.
+A mechanical watch is something we all would love to own, don’t get us wrong, but it’s not exactly the most practical watch for, say, doing a spot of gardening, or playing with the kids at the weekend.
+What you need is what’s referred to in the industry as a “beater” – a solid affordable timepiece that can handle a scrape or two and still look handsome.

 Maybe we’re getting old, but as far as the Ape team is concerned there are few finer pleasures in life than pulling on a brand new pair of socks come Christmas day.
 We’re not talking cheap, novelty socks though.
 No, we’re talking thick, well-made designs spun from luxurious fabrics such as Sea Island cotton, merino wool and cashmere.
 These are the kind of socks a connoisseur can appreciate.
 They might cost a pretty penny, but your feet will thank you.